EndPointCorp/end-point-blog/2010/09/21/listennotify-improvements-in-postgresql.html.md

 NOTIFY foobar;
 ```

-Each client that is listening for the 'foobar' message will receive a notification that the sender has issued the NOTIFY.
+Each client that is listening for the ‘foobar’ message will receive a notification that the sender has issued the NOTIFY.
 It also receives the PID of the sending process.
 Multiple notifications are collapsed into a single notice, and the notification is not sent until a transaction is committed.

-Here's some sample code using DBD::Pg that demonstrates how the system works:
+Here’s some sample code using DBD::Pg that demonstrates how the system works:

 ```perl
 #!/usr/bin/env perl